zebrunner/carina/docs/getting_started.md

 </table>

 ### Import to Eclipse
-If the generation is successfully complete, you will see a new project folder with a name equal to the artifactId attribute specified during generation, so navigate to this folder (where pom.xml is located) and execute the following Maven task:
+If the generation is successfully complete, you will see a new project folder with a name equal to the artifactId attribute specified during the generation, so navigate to this folder (where pom.xml is located) and execute the following Maven task:
 ```
 mvn clean eclipse:eclipse
 ```